Get us in your inbox

 Advertising

 This delightful north Indian hill station, one of the country’s smallest cities, attracts holidaymakers from all over India and beyond.
 As well as a pleasant, cooler climate in summer – and occasional snow in winter – it’s clean and green.
-Situated at 7,100ft, access is by twisting roads or the popular narrow gauge ‘toy train’.
+Shimla is situated at 7,100ft, with access by twisting roads or the popular narrow-gauge ‘toy train’.
 The most well-known landmark is the main street, Mall Road: a pedestrian-only walkway, with a variety of shops and restaurants on one side and views across the valley to the other.
-Everyone comes here, night or day to ‘promenade’.
+Everyone comes here, night or day, to promenade.

 Discover Shimla: